2013 Subaru XV Crosstrek Performance

 Handling and Braking

-A few reviewers are disappointed with the XV Crosstrek’s steering system, saying that it didn’t provide as much road feel as they’d like.
+A few reviewers are disappointed with the XV Crosstrek’s steering system, saying that it doesn’t provide as much road feel as they’d like.
 However, nearly all test drivers agree that the XV Crosstrek offers balanced handling and a car-like ride.
 Most also agree that the brakes provide good stopping power.
 The XV Crosstrek comes standard with all-wheel drive, and auto writers think that it works well in a variety of conditions.

 - "One of the few letdowns is the electrically assisted steering, which could use a brightening facial of nightingale droppings, available at a resort on nearby Maui." -- Automobile Magazine